YourOnly-One/content/techmagus/en-ph/kb/ddfon/federated-sns-timeline.md

 +++
-title = "The Federated SNS Timeline" description = "A list of dates for key events in the history of the Federated SNS."
+title = "The Federated SNS Timeline" description = "A list of key events in the history of the Federated SNS."

 lastmod = "2022-12-12T20:22:21+08:00"                 # last update; manually adjust to local timezone publishdate = "2022-12-12T20:22:21+08:00"             # first publication; manually adjust to local timezone